spyysalo/s800-revision-docs/index.md

 * Special cases of adjectives being used to indicate a taxon, misspellings, typographic or other errors and enumerations were indicated as such.
 * Taxonomic mentions that did not correspond to an existing NCBI Taxonomy database entry were also indicated.

-## Inconsistencies detected contrasting the above guidelines
+## Inconsistencies detected that initially seem to contrast the above guidelines

 * Some fairly obvious species names lack annotation for unidentified reasons.
 For examples, see mentions of _Escherichia coli_ in [20971900](https://pubmed.ncbi.nlm.nih.gov/20971900/) and [21324422](https://pubmed.ncbi.nlm.nih.gov/21324422/), _Pseudomonas aeruginosa_ in [21075931](https://pubmed.ncbi.nlm.nih.gov/21075931/), and  _Flavobacterium sinopsychrotolerans_ in [20118284](https://pubmed.ncbi.nlm.nih.gov/20118284/).
 * Inconsistencies in tagging of strains (e.g. strains are not tagged in [20118285](https://pubmed.ncbi.nlm.nih.gov/20118285/)